 What I work on these months are three related things:

 - Producing the best prints on paper of all the works in the installation which shall be for sale where it will be shown.

-- With a view to China, create some additional smaller photo-and-painting combines to be exhibited in Shanghai; they are small formats like 60 x 60 cm and a bit bigger too – perhaps 10 in all.
+- With a view to China, create some additional smaller photo-and-painting combines to be exhibited in Shanghai; they are small formats like 60 x 60 cm – perhaps 10 in all.

 - Updating my homepage as things develop.
-The China 1983 Portfolio is already there with some of the works for sale in the shop.
-As usual, I like to show quite a few images in the Portfolio but only having those I believe are the best for sale.
+The China 1983 Portfolio is already there, with some of the works for sale in the shop.
+As usual, I like to show quite a few images in the Portfolio but only those I believe are the best for sale.

 - And, finally working on the China 2018-1 Portfolio – its works for sale coming in the near future.